 In today's blog, we are going to talk about specific things that can help you stick to your weight loss goals.

 When you first start out on your healthy eating journey, you are extremely motivated and you promise yourself that this is it.
 This time you will stay motivated and consistent and you won’t give up.

 After a few weeks, that motivation dies off and you are left feeling bored, tired, and unmotivated.

-Once I realized that Sundays just do not work for me or my schedule, I decided to change it up.
+Once I accepted the fact that Sundays just do not work for me or my lifestyle, I decided to change it up.

-Every Friday before I dive into the weekend, I sit down for 20 minutes and plan the upcoming week’s meals.
-I don’t always prepare the meals ahead of time, but I will ALWAYS pull out a piece of paper and pen and plan.
+Every Friday before heading into the weekend, I sit down for 20 minutes and plan the upcoming week’s meals.
+I don’t always prepare the meals ahead of time - chopping, dicing, cooking - but I will ALWAYS plan the meals.

 Just knowing what I am making for lunches and dinners throughout the week relieves me of so much stress and last-minute decision making.

 So if you have a hard time planning your week’s meals, then take a look at the day you are trying to get it done.

 Sometimes the days you have set to meal prep and meal plan just do not work with your current schedule.

 You can plan at any time in the week that best fits your lifestyle.